Daniel-Souza7/3d-Portfolio-Daniel-Souza/README.md

 ## 🙏 Acknowledgments

-- Original inspiration from [Original Creator if applicable]
+- Original inspiration from adrianhajdin
 - 3D models created in Blender
 - Icons from Lucide React
 - Fonts from Google Fonts (Mona Sans)